add link

-Natural Cures for Depression
+Natural Cures for Depression – Remedies That Really Work

-• what natural cures are available?
+• What natural remedies are available?
+How do they compare?

-• do they work?
+• Do they really work?

-Natural cures are sometimes just as effective as medication (anti-depressants).
+Natural cures for depression are sometimes just as effective as medication (anti-depressants).
 If you have tried counseling, have gone to a doctor and tried some form of medication you may still after, all that, get depressed because these conventional treatments are often not successful long term.

-Medication in most cases is short-term and you may suffer side effects especially coming off them.
-Counseling aims to get at the reasons why you feel depressed psychologically or how you deal with stress and diffculties in your life.
-Medication may be a choice but counseling seems like a no-brainer to me.
-Ever thought about online counseling - a cheaper and very practical option to consider.
+Counseling aims to help you understand the reasons why you feel depressed psychologically.
+For example, perhaps you need help dealing with stress and difficulties in your life.
+Talking to a professional therapist or counsellor can really help you.
+With the new affordable care act (ACA) legislation making prescription medicines much more affordable, medication may be a choice but counseling still seems like a no-brainer to me.
+Ever thought about counseling?
+It is very effective and a very practical option to consider.

 Food:

-low-fat dairy products, bananas, turkey and soy foods help boost serotonin in your brain which improves your mood.
+Low-fat dairy products, bananas, turkey and soy foods help boost serotonin in your brain which improves your mood.

 If you lack omega-3 fats in your diet you may suffer from tiredness (fatigue), poor memory, dry skin, heart problems, mood swings, depression, and poor circulation.
 Various studies have found a link between Omega-3 oils and bipolar disorder and depression.

 Depression can result from the body taking in too many refined carbohydrates.
 Too many man-made unnatural foods is not healthy and sugar is so addictive!
+Sugar can help cause mental illness, because it causes insulin resistance, unstable blood sugar levels and raised stress hormones.

 One solution to depression is better nutrition, less drugs or psychotherapy, but acceptance of this idea needs a change of thinking.